CarlesRojas/bookly2/README.md

 ## Planetscale

+Create a planetscale database called `main`, and create a branch from it called `shadow`.

+Open two terminals and run these commands.
+One in each terminal.
 `pscale connect bookly main --port 3309`
 `pscale connect bookly shadow --port 3310`

 ## Prisma

+Every time the model in `schema.prisma` changes, run:
 `npx prisma migrate dev`

 ## Docs